SeniorMars/EandF/README.md

-# SomeProject by EandF
+# Blog by EandF
-Second to last project for first semester softdev @ stuy.
+a blog hosting site with register, login, logout functionality. users can view, create, and edit blogs and their posts.

 ## Installation on Linux
 ```sh